 Address: 421 N Rodeo Dr, Beverly Hills, CA 90210, USA

 Ahh Beverly Hills.
 Nothing screams luxury like Rodeo Drive.
-Treat yourself to some retail therapy here and even if you can’t afford these designer goods, it’s a beautiful spot for a photo walk.
+Self-love is important so don’t hesitate to treat yourself to some retail therapy here.
+Even if you can’t afford these designer goods, it’s a beautiful spot for an afternoon walk and one of the many great places for photography in Los Angeles.

 Note that the address given above is of a nearby parkade.
 Thought this would be more helpful since Rodeo Drive/Bevery Hills is a somewhat big neighborhood.